juspay/medea/SPEC.md

 * If a maximum length specification is provided, the array must _not_ have more elements than the value of the Medea natural number in said specification.

+**Postconditions:** A Medea validatory MUST indicate a unique error condition if the identifier in an element schema specification does not correspond to any schema defined in the current schema file.

-**Postconditions:** If both a minimum length specification and a maximum length specification are provided, a Medea validator MUST indicate a unique error condition if the value of the Medea natural number in the minimum length specification is greater than the value of the Medea natural number in the
+If both a minimum length specification and a maximum length specification are provided, a Medea validator MUST indicate a unique error condition if the value of the Medea natural number in the minimum length specification is greater than the value of the Medea natural number in the